ashuvishnoi/certificate_verification/README.md

 # certificate_verification
-verification of certificates using extraction of logs &amp; signs etc
+verification of certificates using extraction of logos &amp; signs etc